 If you are interested in buying and renovating foreclosures, then Newly Woodwards is worth a visit.
 After completely overhauling their first two homes – both foreclosures – this young Illinois family purchased 17 acres of land out in the country and are currently renovating a barn on the property that also serves as their home.

-It would be a complete oversight if I didn’t mention Pinterest.
+It would be a complete oversight if we didn’t mention Pinterest.
 Pinterest is a web application that’s all about sharing and collecting visual bookmarks.
 It’s a digital version of your bulletin board, but it’s covered in all of your favorite things.
 Pinterest is also a great resource for home renovation tips and ideas.
 You can also use it to organize and plan your projects.
 Disclaimer: It’s addicting.